arnaav00/api-intelligent-discovery/README.md

    - `api_test_agent.py` - API test generator
    - `mcp_test_agent.py` - MCP test generator

    NOTE: The application is not as robust for MCPs as it is for APIs.
-The MCP implementation was only for a PoC and can only fetch from NVD and Git Advisory.
+The MCP implementation was only for a PoC and can only fetch from NVD and Git Advisory for now.

 3. **Data Storage** (ChromaDB)
    - Vector database for storing vulnerability information
    - Enables semantic search and similarity matching
    - Persistent storage across sessions

-4. **Knowledge Sources**
-   - CAPEC attack patterns
-   - CWE vulnerability classifications
-   - MITRE ATT&CK framework data

 ### **Technology Stack**
 - **Strands Framework** - Powers the AI agents